moorepants/dissertation/physicalparameters.rst

    z_{\mathrm{B}i}(x) = m_{\mathrm{B}i} x + b_{\mathrm{B}i}

-The mass center location can be calculated by finding the intersection of these three lines.
+The mass center location can be calculated by finding the intersection of pairs of these three lines.
 Two approaches were used used to calculate the center of mass.
-Intuition leads one to think that the center of mass may be located at the centroid of the triangle made by the three intersecting lines.
+Intuition leads one to think that the center of mass may be the centroid of the triangle made by the three intersecting lines.
 The centroid can be found by calculating the intersection point of each pair of lines and then averaging the three intersection points [#leastsquares]_.

 .. math::
    :label: eqLinearSystem